turazashvili/telegram-auto-sender/README.md

    ```py
     python main.py
    ```
-8. Open Telegram (you will have 5 seconds before the script starts sending messages **9.
-Long Press 'S' key on your keyboard to stop the script!**
+8. Open Telegram (you will have 5 seconds before the script starts sending messages.
+9. **Long Press 'S' key on your keyboard to stop the script!**

 <p align="right">(<a href="#top">back to top</a>)</p>